PanamaP/CryptoCop/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running follow these simple steps.

 ### Prerequisites

-This is an example of how to list things you need to use the software and how to install them.
+List of things you need to use the software and how to install them.

 * Docker
   You will need to install docker to build the project into a single container.